Engage Local Communities

 Charity Water Project in Zurich and Basel Airports

 Avolta continued the partnership initiated in 2014 with Flughafen Zürich AG, which, under the name of “Charity Water”, raises funds for charitable causes through the sale of bottled water in the airport.
-For every bottle of mineral water sold at the price of CHF 2.50, which is obtained from the Adello spring in Adelboden, in the Swiss Alps, 50 centimes are donated to a charitable organization.
-Sozialwerk Pfarrer Sieber (Social Work Priest Sieber) is the 2023 new beneficiary of this project, for which over CHF 400,000 were raised since January 2023.
-The foundation strives for the greatest possible social reintegration of marginalized people.
-Where this is not possible due to lack of individual resources on the part of those affected, they should be able to live with the greatest possible autonomy with the support of Sozialwerk Pfarrer Sieber and be embedded in a sustainable network of relationships.
+For every bottle of mineral water sold at the price of CHF 2.50, which is obtained from the Adello spring in Adelboden, in the Swiss Alps, 50 cen- times are donated to a charitable organization.
+Stiftung Theodora, a Swiss charity that brings joy to hospitalized children through visits by professional entertainers, known as “Dream Doctors,” and Stiftung RgZ, a Swiss non-profit organization promoting social integration – through coun- seling, education, employment, and housing services – of individuals with disabilities were the 2024 new beneficiary of this project, for which about CHF 370,000 were raised by the end of the year.

 Oceana

 In 2023, Avolta began its collaboration with Oceana: the largest international advocacy organization focused on ocean conservation.
-Through this partnership Avolta has raised funds from the sale of the reusable bags made from 100 % recycled plastic bottles.
-The funds were intended to Oceana's marine habitats campaign for the protection of 30 % of the marine surface, and thus of its endangered species.
-Besides protecting marine wildlife by reducing the impact of single-use bags, the partnership aims at increasing consumer’s awareness on the importance of simple actions benefiting the environment.
-The initiative has firstly involved our retail stores in Spain and will be extended in another 21 countries across all the regions where the company operates.
+Through this partnership Avolta has raised funds from the sale of reusable bags made from 100 % recycled plastic bottles.
+The funds were donated to Oceana’s marine habitats campaign for the protection of 30 % of the marine surface, and thus of its endangered spe- cies.
+Besides protecting marine wildlife by reducing the im- pact of single-use bags, the partnership aims to increase consumer awareness of the importance of simple actions that can be made by everyone to help benefit the environ- ment.
+The initiative first involved our retail stores in Spain in 2023 but has now been extended to another 19 countries in 2024 across all the regions where Avolta operates.

 And a long list of other local contributions

 Support for the underprivileged is deeply rooted in our company.
 In addition to the main initiatives mentioned above there is a long list of causes and projects of all sizes that Avolta subsidiaries and employees support year after year.
-Amongst others, these include direct donations to the Prime Minister’s National Relief fund (PMNRF) in India to support disaster victims, and the support of our Armenian operation to the social program Children of Armenia Fund (COAF).
-The main protagonists of many of these actions are our employees, who champion the causes and promote their support through micro-donations, charity runs, bike rides, bake sales and other initiatives to support the many deserving projects.
-Internally we give voice to these initiatives through our internal communication platforms to recognize the effort, generate awareness and motivate other employees to develop initiatives of their own.
+Amongst others, these include direct donations to communities affected by the Valencia Flood, to the Presi- dential Earthquake Relief Campaign in Turkey and the sup- port of our Armenian operation to the social program Chil- dren of Armenia Fund (COAF).
+The main protagonists of many of these actions are our employees, who champion the causes and promote their support through micro- donations, charity runs, bike rides, bake sales and other ini- tiatives to support the many deserving projects.
+Internally we give voice to these initiatives through our internal com- munication platforms to recognize the effort, generate awareness and motivate other employees to develop initia- tives of their own.